SOUTH DAKOTA NETWORK, LLC

 III.
 Network Security and Congestion Management Policies

 For the safety and privacy of all customers, SDN:

-• Follows standard best efforts for Internet delivery with respect to allocation of capacity without differentiation among applications, providers, or sources;
+- Follows standard best efforts for Internet delivery with respect to the allocation of capacity without differentiation among applications, providers, or sources;

 IV.
 Commercial Pricing

-For additional information, to apply for service or to obtain a quote for services, please contact www.sdncommunications.com/contact-us.
+For additional information, to apply for service or to obtain a quote for services, please contact us.

 Contact Us: Questions, Comments, Concerns

-If you have any questions about SDN’s Network Management Policies, please contact us by calling our business office at 1-800-247-1442, writing us or coming to our business offices at 2900 West 10th Street, Sioux Falls, SD 57104; or email using one of the links at www.sdncommunications.com/contact-us/.
+If you have any questions about SDN’s Network Management Policies, please contact us by calling our business office at 1-800-247-1442, writing us or coming to our business offices at 2900 West 10th Street, Sioux Falls, SD 57104; or by contacting us.